engrit-illinois/Ping-All/README.md

 The version IP protocol version to use.
 Valid values are `4` and `6`.
 Default is `4`.
+Only supported on Powershell 7+.
+Earlier versions ignore this parameter.

 ### -ThrottleLimit \<int\>
 Optional integer.
-Only relevant when using Powershell 7 or greater.
+Only relevant when using Powershell 7+.
 The maximum number of async calls to make simultaneously.
 Default is `100`.